Dev-P-L/Home-Equity-Loan-Default-Prediction/README.md

   * Alternatively, you could use the URL https://rawcdn.githack.com/Dev-P-L/Home-Equity-Loan-Default-Prediction/95a8f9cb17f2fa06e10916c16370d67ce3b39c8d/hmeq_Final_Report.html which, when activated, delivers hmeq_Final_Report.html to the browser with the correct Content-Type headers and not with Content-Type of text/plain.
 The URL has been obtained by introducing the GitHub URL of hmeq_Final_Report.html into https://raw.githack.com/ , as suggested in https://stackoverflow.com/questions/6551446/can-i-run-html-files-directly-from-github-instead-of-just-viewing-their-source .

-  * Alternatively again, you could knit hmeq_Final_Report.html or ask me by email for a copy of hmeq_Final_Report.html.
+  * Alternatively again, you could knit hmeq_Script.Rmd or ask me by email for a copy of hmeq_Final_Report.html.

 <br>